Antennas

 Note that the regular spacing of the HBA dipoles gives rise to grating lobes, with a strength comparable to or larger than the main beam.

-Figure: The frequency response for several HBA tiles of a LOFAR station.
+Figure 2: The frequency response for several HBA tiles of a LOFAR station.

-The bandpass
+The Bandpass

 There are several contributions to the frequency-dependent sensitivity of LOFAR to incoming radiation (the bandpass).
 The physical structure of the individual receiving elements causes a strongly peaked contribution to the bandpass near the resonance frequency of the dipole.
 In the case of the LBA dipoles, the nominal resonance frequency is at 52 MHz.
 However, the actual peak of the dipole response is closer to 58 MHz in dry conditions.
 The LBA bandpass also displays a secondary bump around 62 MHz.
 This has been found to be due to some connections in the cables of the antenna elements.
 In particular, the intensity of this peak depends on the level of humidity accumulated inside the connections.
 Therefore, the intensity of this secondary peak varies for each station with time, depending on the local climatic conditions and on the specifics of each connection.

 Determining the combined or “global” bandpass can be achieved during a calibration step after correlation.
 This global bandpass combines all those frequency-dependent effects in the system that have not already been corrected following correlation.
-To illustrate this point, the bright quasar 3C 196 has been observed using the core and remote stations in the LBA and all three HBA bands.
-3C 196 is unresolved on the angular scales sampled by those baselines at LBA frequencies and has a known spectral energy distribution (Scaife & Heald 2012).
+To illustrate this point, the bright quasar 3C196 has been observed using the core and remote stations in the LBA and all three HBA bands.
+3C196 is unresolved on the angular scales sampled by those baselines at LBA frequencies and has a known spectral energy distribution (Scaife & Heald 2012).

-Figure: The LOFAR bandpass in different frequency ranges: clockwise from top left, you can see the LBA and then HBA low, high, and mid.
+Figure 3: The LOFAR bandpass in different frequency ranges: clockwise from top left, you can see the LBA and then HBA low, high, and mid.

 @astron